Blood circulation

 Why are cardiomyocytes so important?

 Blood circulation is vital to keeping every organ and tissue alive.
-Blood carries oxygen from the lungs to every cell in the body and carries carbon dioxide, a waste product, back to the lungs to be expelled during breathing.
-It also distributes nutrients absorbed by the digestive system and helps eliminate waste products through the kidneys and liver.
+Blood carries oxygen from the lungs to every cell in the body and returns carbon dioxide, a waste product, to the lungs to be expelled during breathing.
+It also distributes nutrients absorbed by the digestive system and helps eliminate waste through the kidneys and liver.

-Arteries are responsible for carrying oxygenated blood from the heart to the rest of the body, while veins return oxygen-poor blood to the heart to be reoxygenated in the lungs.
-Capillaries, tiny vessels, play a key role in facilitating the exchange of gases, nutrients, and wastes between the blood and cells.
+Arteries are responsible for carrying oxygenated blood from the heart to the rest of the body, while veins return oxygen-deficient blood to the heart to be reoxygenated in the lungs.
+Capillaries, tiny vessels, play a key role in facilitating the exchange of gases, nutrients, and waste between the blood and cells.

 Figure 1: Cardiomyocytes derived from induced pluripotent stem cells, stained for F-actin (magenta) and DNA (gray).
 Credit: Dr. Outi Paloheimo